SivaOm A Sacred India Yogic Journey

 - Daily Yoga classes.

-- Yoga Training with a Hindu Guru, Seminars by Hindu Swami and the Buddhist Rinpoche.
+- Yoga Training with a Yoga Guru, Seminars with a Vedanta Swami and a Buddhist Rinpoche.

 - All meals and bottled drinking water.